 What kind of use does your lawn get?
 If kids are playing soccer on it, you’ll need a tough, resilient grass.
 If it’s where you set your lawn chair to read, almost anything will do.

 Map What You’ve Got.

 Start by mapping your current yard.
 Distances don’t need to be precise, so “sketch” might be a better term, except that there’s no need here for artistry.
 Note what plants are located where, and sketch in existing structures, trees, shrubs and grass.
 Also, figure out how much sun different sections of your yard gets.
 What parts are in shade for most of the day?
 In direct sun?
 Such differences affect moisture retention as well as light level, and these factors can affect planting choices.

 The Smart Yard: 60-Minute Lawn Care (by Jeff Ball and Liz Ball) devotes a chapter to assessment.
-See this book for great tips on how to figure out how compacted your soil is, how healthy your grass is, and so on.
+See this book for great tips on how to figure out how compact your soil is, how healthy your grass is, and so on.

-The Overview: Space, Time, Appearance, and Uses.
+The Overview: Space, Time, Appearance and Uses.